 Once you know what you plan to use the area for and how much you can spend, it will be easier to narrow down the field of options to find the flooring type that is best for you.

 If you plan to create a second living area, playroom, or bedroom in the basement, there are many stylish options for floating floors and floor tiles.

 And if your water issues extend beyond moisture and your basement occasionally floods, epoxy or ceramic tile will save you the time and headache of having to replace the flooring again.

-As long as you know your options, and make an informed decision, you will surely find the best basement flooring for your home.
+As long as you know your options, and make an informed decision, you will surely find the best basement floor ideas for your home.